We know the world is spinning towards catastrophe. We know it’s time to act.

 What do they hear?

-- Speakers will not just be ‘experts’ such as scientists and academics, but people with lived experiences.
+- Speakers will include not only ‘experts’ such as scientists and academics, but people with lived experiences.

-- These will include voices from people who are already affected by the CEE – people from the UK such as farmers with failed crops or families with flooded homes, and also people from other countries for whom the CEE is a daily reality already (famine, floods, droughts, fires).
+- These will include voices from people already affected by the CEE – from the UK such as farmers with failed crops or families with flooded homes, and from other countries for whom famine, floods, drought, and fires are a daily reality.

-- Assembly members must have the power to invite further speakers if they feel certain groups or topics have not been properly addressed in the assembly.
+- Assembly members must have the power to invite additional speakers if they feel certain topics or groups of people have not been properly addressed.

 - How do citizens’ assemblies differ from people’s assemblies?

-Both citizens’ assemblies and people’s assemblies give ordinary people the opportunity to discuss and reflect on important issues.
+There is often confusion between the two terms: citizens’ assemblies and people’s assemblies.
+Both give ordinary people the opportunity to discuss and reflect on important issues.
 Professional facilitators provide structure to the discussion and ensure no one dominates.
 However the purpose and structure of citizens’ and people’s assemblies is very different.

-Citizens’ assemblies are made up of ordinary people who are randomly selected from the population, similar to jury service.
-The selection is done in a way that ensures that assembly members accurately reflect the whole population in terms of key characteristics such as gender, age, ethnicity, education level and geography.
-This means they will better reflect and represent the interests of the entire population.
+Citizens’ assemblies are made up of ordinary people randomly selected from the population,like a jury.
+The selection method ensures that assembly members accurately reflect the whole population in terms of key characteristics such as gender, age, ethnicity, education level and geography.
+This means they will reflect and represent the interests of the entire population better than members of Parliament.
 They also have a structured learning phase in which members hear from experts and different groups affected by the issue.
 Citizens’ assemblies are usually focused on informing policy and are particularly useful on issues that are too controversial or long-term for politicians to deal with by themselves.
-It is a formal process that takes months to plan, and a citizens’ assembly can last from a few months to over a year.
+This formal process takes months to plan, and can last from a few months to over a year.

 Citizens’ Assemblies in the UK

 Don’t just take our word for it!
 Around the world everyday people are taking part in real decision making through processes such as citizens’ assemblies.
 Here are the most significant that have happened here in the UK.